Hello! Can you tell me a bit about you?

 Do you have insurance?

 Yes I do!
 I am insured up to $2,000,000 through the US’s leading photographic business insurance provider.
-I can provide a insurance documentation summary to your venue but please allow two months to do this comfortably and without stress.
-You can put your venue or planning directly in contact with me as each venue has different requirements.
+I can provide an insurance documentation summary to your venue but please allow two months to do this comfortably.
+I’m happy to liaise directly with your venue for this as requirements differ.

 Isn’t this FAQ getting kinda long?